arctrong/md2html/readme.txt

 # Features

-**M<sub>2</sub>H** automates conversion of Markdown texts into HTML pages and provides templates and styles that are ether ready to use or may be easily adapted and extended for certain cases.
+**M<sub>2</sub>H** automates the conversion of Markdown texts into HTML pages and provides templates and styles that are either ready to use or easy to adapt and extend.

-Apart of that, it provides means for processing whole sets of documents, organizing the output and producing a self-contained static HTML documentation that needs only a browser to be viewed.
+In addition, it supports processing whole document sets, organizing the output, and producing self-contained static HTML documentation that needs only a browser to be viewed.

-In the end, this tool has a set of plugins that automate and simplify typical tasks and make the documentation look professionally.
+Finally, **M<sub>2</sub>H** includes plugins that automate common tasks and help the documentation look professional.

-**M<sub>2</sub>H** doesn't lay much restrictions on the documentation project's organization and lets the users make their own configuration.
-Still it provides recommendations on the project structure described in this manual and implemented in the quick start scripts.
+**M<sub>2</sub>H** doesn't impose many restrictions on project organization and lets users define their own configuration.
+Still, it provides recommended project structures described in this manual and implemented in the quick start scripts.

 # Implementation

-**M<sub>2</sub>H** is a command line utility that has two versions: in Python and in Java.
-They work mostly the same way, have the same command line syntax, process the same input, are shipped together as source code and share some common artifacts like templates and styles, command scripts, and this documentation.
-Despite this, the versions are independent and can be used separately.
-This manual describes the both versions.
+**M<sub>2</sub>H** is a command line utility available in two versions: Python and Java.
+They work mostly the same way, share the same command line syntax, and process the same inputs.
+The versions are independent and can be used separately, but they are shipped together as source code and share common artifacts (templates, styles, scripts, and this documentation).
+This manual describes both versions.